 Nachtmusik II, F major.

 A solo violin introduces the movement, while a horn solo above the gentle tones of a guitar and mandolin create a magical serenade character.
 However, sardonic dissonances give this movement a more satirical and even diseased feel.
 The trio contrasts with this, and more reflects the intimate mood that would be expected from a Viennese serenade.
 The movement ends in transcendence, providing a peaceful backdrop for the finale's abrupt entrance.

-'Nocturnal Serenade' (1675) by Jan Steen (1626-1679).
+"Nocturnal Serenade" by Jan Steen.
 This painting depicts an intimate serenade of the kind Mahler parodies in the second "Nachtmusik."